|

 group?

 Ages vary.
-There have been thirty year-olds and seventy-eight-olds and
+There have been thirty year-olds and people in their

 they are Canadians but we have had Australians, New Zealanders and